SPAE: Semantic Pyramid AutoEncoder for Multimodal Generation with Frozen LLMs: Experimental Results

 \subsection{Ablation Studies}

-The results in \cref{tab:vq_ablation} and \cref{fig:ablation} verify the effectiveness of the proposed designs in \modelname{}, as evaluated by reconstruction quality (FID, IS, LPIPS) and semantic similarity (CLIP and Relative CLIP).
+The results in \cref{tab:vq_ablation} and \cref{fig:ablation} verify the effectiveness of the proposed designs in \modelname{}, as evaluated by reconstruction quality (FID, IS, LPIPS) and semantic relevance (CLIP score, few-shot classification accuracy).
 We have the following findings.
 First, simply using a frozen codebook negatively affects the reconstruction results, but with semantic guidance it performs comparably with the original VQGAN while producing meaningful lexical words.
-Second, RQ hurts reconstruction quality with a frozen codebook, which is different from the standard setup~\cite{lee2022autoregressive} where the codebook is learned.
-Third, SAQ improves both quality and semantic similarity, where the pyramid adds flexibility for dynamic adjustment of the token length that can balance high-level semantics and low-level appearance details.
+Second, RQ hurts reconstruction quality with a frozen codebook.
+This is different from RQ's standard setup~\cite{lee2022autoregressive} where the codebook is learned.
+Third, SAQ improves both quality and semantic similarity, where the pyramid enables representation with much fewer tokens.
+This allows for accommodating more examples within the fixed and constrained in-context length.
+Finally, per-layer semantic thresholds benefit understanding and the dynamic semantic loss weight helps reconstruction.
+The perceptual loss leverages a trained network with access to classification labels, but removing it results in a surprising improvement in classification accuracy while greatly hurting the reconstruction.